Whitman College combines academic excellence, an unpretentious Northwest culture, and an engaging community.

 Believing that an active professional life supports enthusiasm in teaching and advising, the college encourages faculty members’ scholarly work through a generous sabbatical program, the faculty scholarship fund, and other resources.
 During recent years, Whitman faculty members have been recipients of awards such as the Graves Award in the Humanities and CASE Professor of the Year Award for Washington State.
 Members of the faculty have garnered honors and fellowships from the Battelle Research Institute, National Science Foundation, National Institutes of Health, Fulbright Program, Hughes Medical Institute, PEW Foundation, National Endowment for the Humanities, William and Flora Hewlett Foundation, and other organizations.

 How does Penrose Library accomplish its mission?
-By serving as a bridge between the college community and a digital environment, consisting of more than 65,000 unique journal titles and 120 databases, that complements its 550,000 volume print collection.
+By serving as a bridge between the college community and a digital environment, consisting of more than 67,000 unique journal titles and 120 databases, which complements its 615,000 volume print collection.
 Penrose is one of only a few college libraries that are open 24 hours a day and seven days a week, and the facility itself was built and renovated with the idea that form follows function.
 Penrose’s archives and special collections include 3,500 linear feet of archival and manuscript material and more than 5,000 rare books.
-And Whitman College is also a member of the Orbis Cascade Alliance which combines the holdings of 37 academic libraries throughout the Northwest to provide access and courier delivery of more than 29 million volumes.
+And Whitman College is also a member of the Orbis Cascade Alliance which combines the holdings of 37 academic libraries throughout the Northwest to provide access and courier delivery of more than 35 million volumes.
 Students at Whitman have access to rich, diverse, and unique information resources and collections.

 College History and Background

 Whitman College traces its roots to the 1830s.
-In 1836, near Walla Walla, Marcus and Narcissa Whitman established a mission and a school to teach the Cayuse Indians to read and write their native language.
+In 1836, Marcus and Narcissa Whitman established a mission and a school near Walla Walla to teach the Cayuse Indians to read and write their native language.
 Later, the couple provided assistance to Oregon Trail travelers.
 However, the Whitmans were killed in 1847, and fellow missionary Rev. Cushing Eells resolved to establish a school in their honor.
 The Washington Territorial Legislature granted a charter to Whitman Seminary on Dec.
 20, 1859.
 College courses were first offered at Whitman in 1882 and on Nov.
 28, 1883, the Legislature issued a new charter, changing the seminary into a four-year, degree-granting college.

 Whitman prizes its independence from sectarian and political control.
 The college has remained small in order to facilitate the close faculty-student interaction that is essential to exceptional higher education.
 In 1914, Whitman became the first college or university in the nation to require undergraduate students to complete comprehensive examinations in their major fields.
 The installation of a Phi Beta Kappa chapter in 1919, the first for any Northwest college, marked Whitman’s growing reputation.